RePod/psdle/README.md

 ###Why are thumbnails/icons missing?
 Seems to be a cache issue, a noticable solution would be going to problematic pages then running PSDLE again.
 Trust me, I noticed.

+###Why are PS1 classics/etc showing up as PSP and PS2 classics as PS3?
+PSDLE currently operates with data it obtains solely from the download list.
+It is safer and cleaner to resolve like this instead of guessing.
+There are few methods being looked into to overcome these scenarios.

 ###Why is this so horrible?
 At the time of writing a concept version is available simply showing off what can be done.